 During the lease term in Dunn Loring

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Dunn Loring, the tenant must allow us to come into the rental property.
-Some good reasons to enter rental are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Dunn Loring, the tenant must allow us to go into the rental home.
+Some justifiable reasons to access rental property are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Dunn Loring.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for rental investors in Dunn Loring
+a handy source for rental investors in Dunn Loring

-- Before you move a tenant into your investment in Dunn Loring
+- Before you move a tenant into your rental property in Dunn Loring

 - Collections and evictions